yousefabuz17/CipherEngine/README.md

 ## Attributes

+- `file`: str | Path | None: The file to be processed and encrypted.
+- `text`: str | None: The text to be processed and encrypted.
+- `file_name`: str | None: The name of the file containing the encryption details.
-- `passkey`: The passphrase or key used for encryption (optional).
+- `passkey`: str | int | None: The passphrase or integer to be used for encryption (default: None).
-- `key_length`: The length of the cryptographic decipher key (default: 32).
-- `exclude_chars`: Characters to exclude during passphrase generation (default: punctuation).
-- `backup_file`: Flag indicating whether to create a backup of the original file (default: True).
+- `gui_passphrase`: bool: Flag indicating whether to use GUI for passphrase entry (default: False).
-- `num_of_keys`: The number of cryptographic keys to be generated (default: 5).
+- `num_of_salts`: int: Number of `Fernet` keys to be generated and processed with `MultiFernet`.
+- `export_path`: Path | None: The path where exported files will be stored (default: None).
-- `export_passkey`: Flag indicating whether to export the passphrase to a separate file (default: True).
+- `export_passkey`: bool: Flag indicating whether to export the passphrase to a separate file (default: True).
-- `include_all_chars`: Flag indicating whether to include all characters during passphrase generation (default: False).
-- `serializer`: The type of serialization for exporting the passkey file ('json' or 'ini').
+- `serializer`: str | None: The type of serialization to be used for exporting the passkey file ('json' or 'ini').
+- `iterations`: int | None: The number of iterations for key derivation (default: None).
+- `min_power`: bool: Flag indicating whether to enforce minimum passphrase strength (default: False).
+- `max_power`: bool: Flag indicating whether to enforce maximum passphrase strength (default: False).
+- `advanced_encryption`: bool: Flag indicating whether to use advanced encryption features (default: False).
+- `special_keys`: bool | None: If True, uses CipherEngine's custom cryptographic key generation, otherwise uses default keys generated from `Fernet` (default: None).

+## Cryptographic Attributes:
+- `key_length`: int: The desired key length for Fernet encryption (default: 32).
+- `bypass_keylength`: bool: Flag indicating whether to bypass key length validation (default: False).
+- `include_all_chars`: bool: Flag indicating whether to include all characters during passphrase generation (default: False).
+- `exclude_chars`: str | None: Characters to exclude during passphrase generation (default: None).

 ---

 ## Methods
 - `encrypt_file()`: Encrypts a specified file.
 - `encrypt_text()`: Encrypts a specified text.
+- `quick_encrypt()`: Encrypts a specified text using only `Fernet`.

 ## Example
 ```python